-The San Clemente sage sparrow (SCSS) is a subspecies endemic to San Clemente Island (SCI), California.
+The Bell's sparrow (San Clemente) is a subspecies endemic to San Clemente Island (SCI), California.
+Its' name changed from San Clemente sage sparrow in 2013, when the sage sparrow species was split into Bell's sparrow and sagebrush sparrow.
 A. b. clementeae was first recognized as a subspecies by Grinnell (1897), and then formally described by Ridgway (1898), who later doubted the validity of his claim.
 However, subspecies status was supported by van Rossem (1932) and is recognized to this day.
 The subspecies status of A. b. clementeae was recently challenged because of lack of diagnosability based on one morphometric and two plumage characteristics (Patten and Unitt 2002).

-The first SCSS population surveys yielded low population estimates (Miller 1968, Byers 1976), prompting the U.S. Fish and Wildlife Service to list the subspecies as threatened (U.S. Department of the Interior 1977).
+The first Bell's sparrow surveys yielded low population estimates (Miller 1968, Byers 1976), prompting the U.S. Fish and Wildlife Service to list the subspecies as threatened (U.S. Department of the Interior 1977).
 Subsequent surveys found the population size to have remained low (Hyde 1980, Mills 1984, Hyde 1985), possibly because of the impact feral grazers had on distribution and cover of woody plants, including boxthorn (Ferguson 1979, Hyde 1985, Resnick 1988).
-Hyde (1985) suggested that yearly variations in population size are linked to annual rainfall, which affects the amount of resources available to SCSS.
+Hyde (1985) suggested that yearly variations in population size are linked to annual rainfall, which affects the amount of resources available to Bell's sparrows.

-Since the late 1990s several SCSS surveys have been conducted.
+Since the late 1990s several Bell's sparrow surveys have been conducted.
 They resulted in higher population size estimates than what had been observed previously.
 In addition to surveys, since 1999, the Institute has been conducting research on annual productivity and nest success, nest site characteristics, habitat characteristics, territory size and density, and juvenile and adult survival (Munkwitz et al. 2000, 2002a, 2002b, Beaudry et al. 2003).
-Finally, through Cooperative Research Agreements (CRA) between the U.S. Navy, the Institute for Wildlife Studies and Humboldt State University, a study on the natal and breeding dispersal of the San Clemente sage sparrow (CRA - Munkwitz 2003), along with a population viability analysis (CRA – Beaudry 2003), will be completed.
+Finally, through Cooperative Research Agreements (CRA) between the U.S. Navy, the Institute for Wildlife Studies and Humboldt State University, a study on the natal and breeding dispersal of the Bell's sparrow (CRA - Munkwitz 2003), along with a population viability analysis (CRA – Beaudry 2003), will be completed.

 Continuing methods in use since 1999, we monitored population abundance and reproductive success during the 2003 breeding season.
-The distribution of study plots and the methods used to characterize sage sparrow habitat and analyze survival were the same as those used in 2002 (Beaudry et al. 2003).
-We monitored SCSS around TAR 4 as part of an ongoing study of the potential effects of construction and military use on sage sparrows.
+The distribution of study plots and the methods used to characterize habitat and analyze survival were the same as those used in 2002 (Beaudry et al. 2003).
+We monitored an area of SCI known as TAR 4 as part of an ongoing study of the potential effects of construction and military use on Bell's sparrows.

-In contrast to its mainland relatives, which are obligates of sagebrush communities, the San Clemente Island sage sparrow has adapted to maritime desert scrub habitat, cactus, and saltbush.
+In contrast to its mainland relatives, which are obligates of sagebrush communities, the Bell's sparrow on SCI has adapted to maritime desert scrub habitat, cactus, and saltbush.
 The majority of breeding territories are found on the lower, flat terraces between 10 m and 30 m above sea level, although nesting sites have been found as high as 150m above sea level.
 Nests are typically placed low to the ground in a boxthorn shrub, using the surrounding vegetation as cover.

 Beaudry, F., N. M. Munkwitz, E. L. Kershner, and D. K. Garcelon.
 2003.
 Population Monitoring of the San Clemente sage sparrow – 2002, Final Report.
 Unpublished report prepared by the Institute for Wildlife Studies for the U.S. Navy, Commander Navy Region Southwest, Natural Resources Office, San Diego, California.
 69pp.